SamhammerAG/Samhammer.Logging.Logstash/README.md

 ```
 projectname-{environment}-{brand}-{date}
 ```
-The {environment} placeholder will be replaced with the environment name.
-The {brand} placeholder will be replaced with the value of a environment varialbe called "Brand".
+The placeholders in the elastic index template will be replaced with the values of the placeholders dictionary.
-The {date} placeholder will be replaced with {0:yyyy.MM}.

 ## Contribute